vijayraavi/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/WDS/Whiteboard design session trainer guide - Windows and SQL Server 2008 EOS.md

     a.
 How SQL Servers that will be migrated to Azure virtual machines be migrated?

     b.
-How SQL databases that will be migrated to Azure SQL Database be migrated?

-    c.
-How SQL databases that will be migrated to Azure SQL Database Managed Instances be migrated?
+How SQL databases that will be migrated to Azure SQL Database and Azure SQL Database Managed Instances be migrated?

     **Answer:**
     All migrations from on-premises databases to Azure should take advantage of the Azure Database Migration Service.
 This will allow you to assess compatibility prior to the actual migration and in some cases will allow you to orchestrate the migration directly from the Database Migration Service.
+You should consult the Database Migration Guide for details of various database source and target combinations.

+    a.
 SQL Server instances that will be migrated to Azure virtual machines have numerous options for migration depending on the edition of SQL Server and the application requirements.
     - Use the Data Migration Assistant (DMA) to migrate the schema and data into an Azure VM.
     - Perform an on-premises backup using compression, and then manually copy the backup file into an Azure VM.
     - Perform a backup to URL, and then restore into an Azure VM from the URL.